32 French-Speaking Countries Around the World, From North America to Africa

 Malagasay is definitely the most widely spoken language in Madagascar, but you can also find quite a few English, Arabic and Chinese speakers as well.

-French is the only official language of this West African country, but only between five and ten percent of the population actually speak it.
+French is the only official language of this West African country, but only about 17 % of the population actually speak it.

 The indigenous language Bambara is by far the most widely spoken language in Mali, with over half of the population being able to speak it.